ericktahuilan/polytechnics-hackathon/README.md

 # polytechnics-hackathon
-This is a repository to create a project for polytechnics Team TechRumble
+This is a repository to create a project for polytechnics Team TechRumble in Hexaware